dmella2/UsdaVisualization/README.md

 STEP 1.
 WASDE REPORTS.

 The goal is to make nice visualization using data from the World Agricultural Supply and Demand Estimates (WASDE).
 The approach is to go to https://www.usda.gov/oce/commodity/wasde and download the reports in XML format.
+Then go to https://usda.library.cornell.edu/concern/publications/3t945q76s?locale=en#release-items.
 I will start with the following commodities:

 -corn